premgane/premgane.github.io/about.md

 <img class="img" src="http://gravatar.com/avatar/78d39db54dc3d3c93159454e257185ea?s=80">
 <br />
-<a href="https://pronouns.me/he">He/him</a> pronouns.
+[He/him](https://pronouns.me/he) pronouns.
 My name rhymes with "frame."

 ### Bio

 I'm the Lead Natural Language Processing Engineer at [Agolo](http://agolo.com/) in New York City.
 This is my <a href="http://www.linkedin.com/in/pgkmr" rel="me">LinkedIn</a>, and this is my <a href="https://scholar.google.com/citations?hl=en&view_op=list_works&gmla=AJsN-F41alnNFrAO2zZnC_j5WPd8xSWpQaKHGifWWgg6Z2WYJjM_OXHErXWEY-eFY-84Wv8XYKEJRjSnUSvBviRaDAfpPr5ESQ&user=ewXjGD4AAAAJ" rel="me">Google Scholar Profile</a>.

-Before this, I was a Masters student in Computer Science at [Columbia University](http://columbia.edu/).
+2014-2016, I was a Masters student in Computer Science at [Columbia University](http://columbia.edu/).
 I worked at the [Columbia Center for Computational Learning Systems](https://www.cs.columbia.edu/areas/speech/).
 One summer, I was a software engineering intern at [Yahoo](https://www.yahoo.com/).

 2011-2014, I was a Software Engineer on the [Wish List team at Amazon.com](http://amazon.com/wishlist) in Seattle.

 2008-2011, I did my Bachelors in Computer Science at [University of Michigan, Ann Arbor](http://umich.edu/).
-There, I worked in the [CLAIR research group](http://clairlib.org/).
+There, I worked in the CLAIR research group, which has now become [LILY](https://yale-lily.github.io/).

 ### Social media